mokhanes-a/Competitive-Analysis-V2/README.md

 ## 📋 Executive Summary

-This project provides an intelligent CLI tool that empowers merchants to understand their competitive positioning in real-time.
-By accepting product images, names, or specifications as input, the system analyzes the market landscape and delivers actionable insights including competitor pricing, market trends, and strategic recommendations to increase order volume and revenue.
+An intelligent CLI tool that analyzes competitive positioning in real-time.
+Input product images, names, or specifications—the system delivers actionable insights on competitor pricing, market trends, and strategic recommendations to boost order volume and revenue.

 ### Problem Statement